 Early identification of problems begins with pre-matriculation performance, self- assessment academic evaluations, and optional diagnostic testing, supplemented by frequent course testing, and observations by faculty and staff.
 Designated staff persons in the Offices of Medical Education and Student Affairs and Admissions monitor student performance on all assessments throughout the academic year in accordance with LCME element 11.1 below.
 If indicated, these individuals will initiate discussions with at-risk students, course/module directors, Director of Learning Support, Academic Advisor/Peer Tutoring Program Supervisor, Medical Education Learning Specialist, or other appropriate support personnel.

 LCME element 11.1

 "A medical school has an effective system of academic advising and support in place for medical students that integrates the efforts of faculty members, course and clerkship directors and student affairs staff with its counseling and tutorial services and to ensure that medical students can obtain academic counseling from individuals who have no role in making assessment or promotion decisions about them."

-- An Academic Advisor in the Department of Medical Education will notify a student whose progress in a course/module/clerkship is not satisfactory.
-In such cases, the student is responsible for scheduling an appointment with the Advisor.
-The Academic Advisor recommends a mutually agreed upon intervention or study plan for the student.
-The plan may include recommendations that the student seek group or private tutoring, alter study and time management skills, seek additional financial assistance, professional counseling, or other measures that may assist the student in having successful academic outcomes.
+The Director of Learning Support, Academic Advisor/Peer Tutoring Program Supervisor, Medical Education Learning Specialist, all members on the Learning Support Team in the Department of Medical Education, will notify a student whose progress in a course/module/clerkship is not satisfactory.
+In such cases, the student is responsible for scheduling an appointment with the any of the three members.
+A member of the Team will recommend a mutually agreed upon intervention or study plan for the student.
+The plan may include recommendations that the student meet with the Academic Advisor/Peer Tutoring Program Supervisor to seek group or private tutoring.
+Students may meet with any Learning Support Team member to discuss altering study and time management skills, seek additional financial assistance, professional counseling, or other measures that may assist the student in having successful academic outcomes.
 It is the responsibility of the student to implement the plan.
-The student may also contact the Office of Student Affairs and Admissions for guidance
+The student may also contact the Office of Student Affairs and Admissions for guidance.

 Exam review sessions are also available to all students.